YaleTHz/nelly/README.md

    `sig`: An array containing the photoconductivity (in S/m).

-6. `tinkham` extracts the conductivity from the experimental transfer function using the assumptions made by Tinkham and Glover (DOI: 10.1103/PhysRev.108.243).
+6. `tinkham` extracts the conductivity from the experimental transfer function using the assumptions made by Tinkham and Glover[^3]

    *Arguments*

    `tf_spec`: An array containing the experimental transfer function.

-   `d`: the thickness of the unknown layer (in microns).
+   `d`: the thickness of the unknown layer (in micrometers).

    `nn`: a scalar or array containing the refractive index of the substrate or non-photoexcited material.